Picolab/pico-engine/README.md

 Use the "validate" button until the code compiles.
 Then use the "register" button to register this version of your code with the engine.
-Use the "enable" button to enable this version, and the "install" button to have the engine save away the compiled code for use.

 ## CLI
 ### Configuration